Matt266/birthday-pcb-heart/README.md

 ## The Circuit

-The exact partnumbers can be taken from the bom and the KiCAD project.
+The exact partnumbers can be taken from the BOM and the KiCAD project.
 I decided to make use of a LiPo-battery for the lower self discharge, higher capacity and possibility to recharge in comparison to regular batteries.

-A battery management ic controls charging and allowed me to add a usb connector as charging port.
+A battery management ic controls charging and allowed me to add an usb connector as charging port.
 The PCB is also powered during charging.
 A P-Channel MOSFET protects the circuit for reverse polarity on the LiPo-Input.

 Two charge pumps step up the voltage to 5V.
 This made it Arduino compatible so I could more easily use an Arduino as